 Admittedly, it was the fact that Sellin wrote a critical article about US military operations without proper authorization that was his undoing.
 Indeed, Sellin himself clearly knew the risk he was running as can be seen in the opening words of his article: “Throughout my career I have been known to walk that fine line between good taste and unemployment.
 I see no reason to change that now.”

-Nevertheless, score one for the defenders of innumerable bullet points, convoluted flow charts, reams of print too small to read and other presentation horrors.
+Score one for the defenders of innumerable bullet points, convoluted flow charts, reams of text and other horrors.
 A classic case of The Empire Strikes Back.